krishna-parajuli/clang-static-checker/README.md

 this will link required libraries and add your function to clang's executable.

 ## usage
-now make new file ```FunctionDeclarations.cpp``` in the same directory and implement the tool functionality you would want clang to use
+now make new file ```FunctionDeclarations.cpp``` in the same directory and implement the tool functionality you would want clang to use, make sure subdirectory is <a href=#registering-your-tools-directory-in-clang>registered</a>

 if any further changes are required reflect them in the respective ```CMakeLists.txt``` files